gpalasaws/update_haproxy_mon_aurora/README.md

-# Auto Update Haproxy for Aurora Cluster events to serve a single dynamic end pint true to the Aurora cluster state
+# Auto Update HAProxy for Aurora Cluster events to serve a single dynamic end point true to the Aurora cluster state with PgBouncer as sidecar

 Contents of the folder
 Name 	   			Description